jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-prerequisites-setup.md

 ## Step 1) Create Azure Devops (or Github) projects
 - **Purpose:** Where the AIFactory acceleration code resides
-- **Role needed:** Central IT / Azure Devops aministrator
+- **Role needed:** Central IT.
+Microsoft EntraID administrator.
+Azure Devops administrator
 - **Mandatory:** Yes.
 - **What:** CODE repository: Create your Azure Devops project to store the AIFactory acceleration code (IaC, and templates)
 - **TODO**:
-    1) Create a new Azure Devops project (or reuse an existing)
+    1) Create a new Azure Devops project (or reuse an existing).
+Create a Service Connection, based on a Service Principal with OWNER permisson on subscription, and GET,LIST, SET access policys on seeding keyvault.
+The Service Connection should have access to "all pipelines" in Azure Devops (at crestion step there is a checkbox for this)
         - [How-to guide](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser): Create Azure Devops project
     2) Create 2 GIT repositories, in your Azure Devops
         - ESML-AIFactory-Common